kyleatprinceton/cos597e-f25/project.md

 ## Collaboration Policy

-Students are encouraged to talk to each other and the instructor about the project, but assistance must be limited to discussion of the problem and sketching general approaches to a solution.
-Each student or pair must produce their own work and write their own code.
+Students may talk to others about the project, but assistance must be limited to discussion of the problem and sketching general approaches to a solution.
+Each team must independently produce their own work and write their own code.